AKSHIT989/DownToMeet-MERN/README.md

 # DownToMeet-MERN
-Down To Meet: An event management website built using MERN Stack Table of Content
+Down To Meet: An event management website built using React, Express, Node.js, MongoDB Atlas Table of Content for README.md
 1) Steps to make this project work
 2) Features
 3) Screenshots